randallmitchell/Android-Q-Project-Template/.amazonq/rules/testing-standards.md

 ## Unit Testing
 - Test ViewModels using MockK for mocking
-- Test Use Cases with fake repositories
+- Test Use Cases with fake services
 - Use Turbine for testing StateFlow/Flow
 - Aim for 80%+ code coverage on business logic